marmelab/gremlins.js/README.md

 ...
 ```

 After 10 errors, a special mogwai stops the test.
 He's called *Gizmo*, and he prevents gremlins from breaking applications bad.
-After all, once gremlins have found the first 10 errors, you already know what you do to make your application more robust.
+After all, once gremlins have found the first 10 errors, you already know what you have to do to make your application more robust.

 Gremlins, just like mogwais, are simple JavaScript functions.
 If `gremlins.js` doesn't provide the gremlin that can break your application, it's very easy to develop it: